Troy Mellanson

 Troy Mellanson (born 22 December 1981) is an Antiguan and Barbudan footballer, who last played for Old Road in the Antigua and Barbuda Premier Division.

 Club career

 Mellanson grew up in St. John's, Antigua and Barbuda, and played for both Empire FC and Future Stars F.C. in the Antigua and Barbuda Premier Division, prior to moving to the United States to attend college.
-He was named a 2005 NAIA All American while at Indiana Wesleyan University and played for the University of South Carolina and Greensboro College.
+He was named a 2005 NAIA All American while at Indiana Wesleyan University and played for the University of South Carolina Upstate and Greensboro College.

 He later returned to Antigua and played for Old Road.

 International career

 Mellanson is a full international for the Antiguan national team, and featured in two of its qualifying games for the 2010 World Cup against Cuba on 17 June 2008, and 22 June 2008.